What causes heart murmurs? 13 possible conditions

-In adults, murmurs are usually the result of problems with the heart valves.
-This may be caused by an infection, such as endocarditis or infectious endocarditis.
-Valve problems can also simply occur as a part of the aging process due to wear and tear on the heart.
+In adults, murmurs are usually the result of problems with heart valves.
+This may be caused by an infection, such as infective endocarditis.
+Valve problems can also simply occur as a part of your aging process, due to wear and tear on your heart.

-Regurgitation, or backflow, is when the valves do not close properly.
-The aortic valve can have aortic regurgitation.
-The mitral valve can have regurgitation, either acute (caused by a heart attack or a sudden infection) or chronic (caused by high blood pressure, infection, mitral valve prolapse, or other causes).
-The tricuspid valve can also suffer from regurgitation, usually caused by the enlargement (dilatation) of the right ventricle.
-Pulmonary regurgitation is caused by the backflow of blood into the right ventricle when the pulmonary valve cannot close completely.
+Your tricuspid valve can also suffer from regurgitation, usually caused by the enlargement (dilatation) of your right ventricle.
+Pulmonary regurgitation is caused by the backflow of blood into your right ventricle when your pulmonary valve can’t close completely.

-Another cause of heart murmurs is stenosis due to hypertrophic cardiomyopathy.
-The muscle of the heart thickens making it harder to pump blood through the heart.
+Another cause of heart murmurs is stenosis caused by hypertrophic cardiomyopathy.
+In this condition, the muscle of your heart thickens, which makes it harder to pump blood through your heart.
 This results in a heart murmur.
-This is a very serious disease that is often passed on through families.
+This is a very serious disease that’s often passed on through families.

 Causes of Clicks

-Heart clicks are caused by problems with the mitral valve.
-Mitral valve prolapse is the most common cause, when one or both flaps of the mitral valve are too long.
-This can cause some regurgitation of blood into the left atrium.
+Heart clicks are caused by problems with your mitral valve.
+Mitral valve prolapse is the most common cause.
+It occurs when one or both flaps of your mitral valve are too long.
+This can cause some regurgitation of blood into your left atrium.

 Causes of Rubs

-Heart rubs are caused by friction between layers of the pericardium—a sac around the heart.
-This is usually caused by an infection in the pericardium due to a virus, bacteria, or fungus.
+Heart rubs are caused by friction between layers of your pericardium, a sac around your heart.
+This is usually caused by an infection in your pericardium due to a virus, bacteria, or fungus.

 Causes of Galloping Rhythms

-A galloping rhythm of the heart, with a third or fourth heart sound, is very rare.
-An S3 sound is likely caused by an increased amount of blood within the ventricle.
-This may be harmless, but could indicate heart problems, such as congestive heart failure.
+A galloping rhythm in your heart, with a third or fourth heart sound, is very rare.
+An S3 sound is likely caused by an increased amount of blood within your ventricle.
+This may be harmless, but it can also indicate underlying heart problems, such as congestive heart failure.
 An S4 sound is caused by blood being forced into a stiff left ventricle.
 This is a sign of serious heart disease.

-Abnormal heart sounds often indicate some type of heart disease.
-This may be treated with medication, or may require surgery.
-It is important to follow up with a heart specialist and learn the details of your condition.
+Abnormal heart sounds often indicate some type of underlying heart disease.
+This may be treated with medication, or it may require surgery.
+It’s important to follow up with a heart specialist to learn the details of your condition.

 See a list of possible causes in order from the most common to the least.